roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Log management/Use Log Service to collect Kubernetes cluster logs.md

 [SUCCESS] install helm package : alibaba-log-controller success.

 ```

 ## Upgrade Log Service components {#section_b3f_y5r_gfb .section}

 If you have installed Log Service components of an early version through Helm or DaemonSet, upgrade or migrate the components as follows.

-**Note:** To perform the following operations, first log on to the master node of your Kubernetes cluster of Alibaba Cloud Container Service.
-For information about the logon method, see [Connect to a Kubernetes cluster by using kubectl](reseller.en-US/User Guide/Kubernetes cluster/Cluster management/Connect to a Kubernetes cluster by using kubectl.md#).
+**Note:** You need to use Cloud Shell to connect to the target Kubernetes cluster.
+For more information, see [Use kubectl commands in Cloud Shell to manage a Kubernetes cluster](reseller.en-US/User Guide/Kubernetes cluster/Cluster management/Use kubectl commands in Cloud Shell to manage a Kubernetes cluster.md#).

 Use Helm to upgrade Log Service components \(recommended\)